 Why this program?

-How will the Coast Guard extend the helicopters’ service lives?
+How will the Coast Guard sustain the fleet?

 The Coast Guard examined several options for extending the service life of its current MH-60T fleet, and is moving forward with a solution to replace the hulls of the legacy airframes.
 These replacement hulls will come from two sources: retired Navy H-60F and H-60H aircraft or newly manufactured hulls procured from the original equipment manufacturer, Lockheed Martin/Sikorsky.

 Navy hull conversion at the Coast Guard Aviation Logistics Center in Elizabeth City, North Carolina.
 U.S. Coast Guard photos.

 The Navy hulls will be converted to the MH-60T configuration at the Coast Guard Aviation Logistics Center in Elizabeth City, North Carolina.
 The program will establish a contract for the production of new hulls – consisting of three fuselage structure sections: the nose, mid (cabin) and transition – that will be engineered, manufactured and delivered in the MH-60T specification.
 The remaining conversion activities – including replacement of dynamic components such as rotors and electrical rewiring – for all hulls will also be completed at ALC.

 Structural hull replacement through new hull acquisition.